Columbine High School massacre

 Harris and Klebold, who planned for roughly a year, intended the attack to be primarily a bombing and only secondarily a shooting.
 The pair launched a shooting attack after the homemade bombs they planted in the school failed to detonate.
 Their motive remains uncertain.
-The police were slow to enter the school and were heavily criticized for not intervening during the shooting.
+The police were slow to enter the school and were strongly criticized for not intervening during the shooting.
 The incident resulted in the introduction of the immediate action rapid deployment (IARD) tactic, which is used in active-shooter situations, and an increased emphasis on school security with zero-tolerance policies.
 The violence sparked debates over American gun culture and gun control laws, high school cliques, subcultures (e.g. goths), outcasts, and school bullying, as well as teenage use of pharmaceutical antidepressants, the Internet, and violence in video games and film.

 Many makeshift memorials were created after the massacre, including ones using victim Rachel Scott's car and John Tomlin's truck.
 Fifteen crosses for the victims and the shooters were erected on top of a hill in Clement Park.
-The crosses for Harris and Klebold were later removed after controversy.
-The planning for a permanent memorial began in June 1999, and the resulting Columbine Memorial opened to the public in September 2007.
+Many people objected to the inclusion of crosses for the perpetrators and these were later removed from the site.
+Planning for a permanent memorial began in June 1999.
+The resulting Columbine Memorial opened to the public in September 2007.

-As of June 2025, the shooting has inspired more than 70 copycat attacks, and its impact has been dubbed the Columbine effect.
-(Note: At least the Virginia Tech shooting, the Sandy Hook Elementary School shooting, the Kerch Polytechnic College massacre, the Stoneman Douglas High School shooting and the Erfurt school massacre are deadlier attacks proven to be inspired by Columbine that have occurred both in the United States and internationally.)